Past Trips

 It was insanely crowded and, yes, we all got sick toward the end!

-It’s definitely not something I feel the need to do again, but it was lovely to spend time with family - and I got to hug Bing Bong in the lobby of Pixar Place (nee Paradise Pier) where we stayed for our first night before everyone else arrived.
+It’s definitely not something I feel the need to do again, but it was lovely to spend time with family - and I got to hug Bing Bong in the lobby of Pixar Place (nee Paradise Pier) where we stayed for our first night before everyone else arrived (and we checked out a concierge room just for fun!
+My Hot take is: wasn’t worth it - maybe if this was my first time at Disney..? or at a hotel..?
+I ate some M&Ms and sat in a small lounge.).

-We did a 2-bedroom lock-off at Grand Californian.
-Me, C, and L had the studio and my sister and her husband and my neice had the 1-bed.
+After our first night a Pixar Place (nee Paradise Pier), we did a 2-bedroom lock-off at Grand Californian.
+The 3 of us had the studio, and my sister & her husband and my neice had the 1-bed.
+On boxing day, my brother drove down from LA with my two nieces and we all hung out.
+Then he drove back up (with C in tow) and the 3 girls had a very rowdy sleepover and a full park day the next day.
 It ended up working out really well.
 My sister and I got to have a little us time at Sam’s grotto to boot.

 Walt Disney World Solo, September 2024